FOOD FOR LIFE volunteers are recognized for their selfless dedication, compassion, and bravery

 The strongest earthquake, measuring 7.9 on the Richter scale, occurred at 8:46 AM local time, according to the United States Geological Survey.
 The earthquakes struck while Indians were celebrating the country’s 51st Republic Day, a public holiday commemorating the adoption of the constitution.
 As with public holidays in the United States, government offices and most businesses were closed when the powerful quakes struck.
 In the Gujarat town of Anjur (population: 90,000), about 400 schoolchildren and their teachers were covered by tons of falling masonry while walking in a Republic Day parade.
 More than 130 Food for Life volunteers, including 50 doctors and nurses set up a temporary hospital and food distribution camps in the most devastated areas.
 More…

-Mozambique, February, (2000) Torrential rains poured continuously fell over Mozambique causing the biggest flood in its history in 1997.
+Torrential rains poured continuously fell over Mozambique causing the biggest flood in its history in 1997.
 The damage was severe.
 Entire villages were covered by water, crops destroyed and arable land rendered unusable for the next three years.
-Some people had to take refuge on roof tops and trees – one lady even gave birth to a child on a tree!
+Some people had to take refuge on rooftops and trees – one lady even gave birth to a child on a tree!
 Food for Life was there as usual bringing vegan stew by boat to the villagers and over a period of a few months, served tens of thousands of people a variety of hot meals all prepared on site at the FFL makeshift kitchen tent.

-Orissa, India, (1999) A massive super cyclone crashed through coastal Orissa, bringing with it twenty-five foot tidal waves and wind speeds of up to 260 kmph, causing coconuts to fly nearly as fast as bullets!
+A massive super cyclone crashed through coastal Orissa, bringing with it twenty-five foot tidal waves and wind speeds of up to 260 kmph, causing coconuts to fly nearly as fast as bullets!
 The aftermath killed more than 20,000 villagers, destroyed hundreds of thousands of acres of cropland and cattle, and left more than 1 million of Orissa’s people homeless, hungry and dazed.
 Food for Life was able to distribute more than one million vegetarian meals, 40,000 bottles of water, blankets, clothes, and first aid treatment to the needy.
-More…

 Nicaragua, Central America (1998)

 Soon after the devastating hurricane “Mitch” ripped through most of the Caribean, hundreds of thousands of people found themselves homeless and without food.
 Relief agencies moved in to set up temporary housing, provide clothing and food.
-Food for Life also contributed to the massive relief efforts by providinf freshly cooked vegetarian meals to thousands daily.
+Food for Life also contributed to the massive relief efforts by providing freshly cooked vegetarian meals to thousands daily.

 Irkutsk, Siberia (1997)